 Battered Person Syndrome: Classified as a subcategory of post traumatic stress disorder, battered person syndrome typically occurs in abusive relationships and domestic violence cases.
 Often, this ongoing abuse and trauma results causes the individual to fear leaving the abusive relationship and normal patterns of behaviour or thought may be impacted.
 It is also important to note that often if the accused suffers battered person syndrome and has committed a crime such as murder, the act does not always necessarily take place when the accused is under imminent threat of being harmed, therefore self-defence is not viable.

 Due to the very serious nature of the offence, an indictment for murder will be heard in the Supreme Court.
 As a Sydney based criminal law firm with extensive experience in representing clients throughout various Courts in NSW including the Supreme Court, clients can be confident that our team has the ability to effectively handle your case.

-If you or someone you know is facing charges of murder, call our expert team now for a FREE first consultation.
+If you or someone you know is facing charges of murder, call our expert team now for a consultation.